1 (New York City Subway service): 9/11 and recovery

 Cortlandt Street in ruins following the collapse of the Twin Towers on 9/11.

 The station now known as WTC Cortlandt in 2018, just days after reopening.

-After the September 11 attacks in 2001, the 9 and skip-stop services were suspended, and the 1 was initially cut back from South Ferry to Times Square–42nd Street, but service got restored to as far as 34th Street–Penn Station on the evening of September 12.
+After the September 11 attacks in 2001, the 9 and skip-stop services were suspended, and the 1 was initially cut back from South Ferry to Times Square–42nd Street.
+Service was quickly restored to as far as 34th Street–Penn Station on the evening of September 12.
 Flooding and debris south of 34th Street prevented the 1 train from operating along its normal route, as the line south of Chambers Street ran directly under the World Trade Center site and was heavily damaged in the collapse of the Twin Towers.
 On September 17, 1 trains operated only between 242nd Street and 14th Street and made all stops between 242nd and 96th Streets and express stops between 96th and 14th Streets.
-Local service south of 14th Street was replaced by the 2 and 3 trains, which skipped all stops between Canal and Fulton Streets due to debris on the streets at those stations.
+Local service south of 14th Street was replaced by the 2 and 3 trains, which skipped all stops between Canal and Fulton Streets due to debris on the streets around those stations.
 On September 19, after a few switching delays at 96th Street, 1 trains began to operate between 242nd Street in the Bronx and New Lots Avenue in Brooklyn during daytime hours via the Clark Street Tunnel and the Eastern Parkway Line to replace the 3 in Brooklyn, which got cut back to 14th Street during this period.
 Overnight service short turned at Chambers Street and did not operate to or from New Lots Avenue.
 Franklin Street reopened on September 18, Chambers Street reopened on September 26, and Park Place reopened on October 28.
-Limited AM rush hour service terminated at Flatbush Avenue instead of New Lots Avenue.
+Limited a.m. rush hour service terminated at Flatbush Avenue instead of New Lots Avenue.

 Over the next year, the section of the Broadway–Seventh Avenue Line's South Ferry spur south of Chambers Street was cleaned and the tunnel was rebuilt through the World Trade Center site.
 The tunnel was completed and opened to service on September 15, 2002, when 1 trains returned to the South Ferry Loop and 9 skip-stop service was reinstated.
 However, the Cortlandt Street station, which was directly underneath the World Trade Center, was demolished as part of the clean-up and was rebuilt as part of the World Trade Center Transportation Hub until September 8, 2018, when it reopened as WTC Cortlandt.